If you’re struggling to collect training feedback that gives you actionable insights, follow these best practice tips

 5 best practice tips for instructors to ask for feedback

-People are constantly inundated with requests for feedback from all aspects of their life.
-Make sure you empathise with your learners and assure them it will only take a few minutes of their time, and their feedback will be read and taken seriously.
 Put people at ease and tell them not to be shy; if there’s anything that could have been better, you want to know.
-Showing your appreciation for their feedback will go a long way in making participants feel valued and more willing to respond. - Approach it from an organisational perspective
+Showing your appreciation for their feedback will go a long way in making participants feel valued and more willing to respond.

-Share feedback surveys towards the end of the course, but not at the very end when participants are getting ready to leave.
+Share your training feedback surveys towards the end of the course, but not at the very end when participants are getting ready to leave.
 By making it a group activity as part of the course, learners are far more likely to respond and put thought into it.

 By implementing these strategies, training providers can ensure they are continuously improving their offering based on valuable learner insights, ultimately leading to more effective training programmes and satisfied customers.